PowerPoint Interface Guide

 Backstage View

 Click the File tab to open Backstage View.
-Here you can:
+Here you can manage your files and settings.

 4. Open

-From here, you can open recent presentations, as well as presentations saved to your OneDrive or on your computer.
+Access recent presentations or files saved to your OneDrive or computer.

 5. Save and Save As